zowe/docs-site/docs/user-guide/install-zos.md

 **Follow these steps:**

-- To display a list of ports that are in use, issue the following command:
+1. Display a list of ports that are in use with the following command:
   ```
   TSO NETSTAT
   ```

-- To display a list of reserved ports, issue the following command:
+2. Display a list of reserved ports with the following command:
   ```
   TSO NETSTAT PORTLIST
   ```